- What is the difference between the EPT and the GWPE?

 - If I do not pass the examination, can I take it again?

 Yes, you may repeat the examination as often as you like.
-Although HSU does not have a limit on the number of repeats allowed, students who fail the examination a second time or, especially, a third time should certainly seek tutoring before attempting the examination again.
+Although HSU does not have a limit on the number of repeats allowed, students who fail the examination a second time or, especially, a third time should certainly meet with the GWPE Coordinator and/or seek tutoring before attempting the examination again.
 Statistics indicate that students who do not pass the examination on the second attempt rarely succeed on subsequent attempts unless they have actively worked to improve their writing skills.

-- If I register for the examination and find I cannot attend the scheduled day and time, will I have to pay the fee again to take the examination another time?
+- If I don't show up for my test date, will I have to pay the fee again to take the examination another time?

-If you fail to notify the Testing Center by noon on the Tuesday prior to the exam, you will be considered a "no-show" and will forfeit your registration fee.
+If you fail to cancel and request at refund (send notice to email@example.com) at least five days prior to the exam, you will be considered a "no-show" and will forfeit your registration fee.
 In that instance, you will need to re-register for the exam, and you will be assessed a new fee.
-Please note: the Testing Center will authorize a refund or a fee roll-over if you are unable to notify them because of medical reasons--provided you submit a written statement from a medical practitioner.
+Please note: the Testing Center may authorize a refund if you are unable to notify them because of medical reasons--provided you submit a written statement from a medical practitioner.

 - Why do students with majors which require a lot of writing, such as English and journalism, still have to take the examination?